peterszerzo/elm-arborist/README.md

 ### Animations

-Using the `Arborist.subscriptions`, you can smoothly animate to center a node when it is activated.
+Using the `Arborist.subscriptions`, you can listen to keyboard events to help navigating the tree.
 See example for details.

-### Styling

-You can use `styledView` instead of `view`, taking `StyledNodeView` instead of `NodeView` if you wish to use [elm-css](http://package.elm-lang.org/packages/rtfeldman/elm-css/latest) to style your view. `Arborist` uses `elm-css` under the hood, as it was necessary for most realistic use-cases that came up with the library.

-Please open an issue if first-class [style-elements](http://package.elm-lang.org/packages/mdgriffith/style-elements/latest) support is essential to your project.
+## Contributing

+Contributions welcome - please feel free to go ahead with issues and PR's, or reach out to me on Elm Slack at `@peterszerzo`.

+## License

+MIT.

 ```
 🌲🌲🌲  🌲🌲🌲 🌲  🌲🌲🌲 🌲🌲  🌲  🌲🌲🌲 🌲🌲🌲   🌲 🌲🌲        🌲🌲      🌲